 The new millennium brought another major milestone with dealer purchases hitting three billion dollars in 2003.
 Part of this success was a ‘Sole Affiliation’ initiative where LMC stockholders agreed to belong exclusively to LMC, creating a stronger foundation and supporting the growth of unique supplier opportunities.
 Two years later with 320 stockholder companies, LMC reached a $3.2 billion dollars in dealer purchases.

 LMC continues to serve as our nation’s premier cooperative for independent lumber and building material dealers.
-Today more than 390 LMC Dealer Companies consistently purchase greater than four and half billion dollars annually.
-The LMC network of more than 1,400 locations throughout the U.S. and in the Bahama’s collectively represents over $17 billion dollars in total retail sales.
+Today over 400 LMC Dealer Companies consistently purchase greater than 7 billion dollars annually.
+The LMC network of more than 1,600 locations throughout the U.S. and in the Bahama’s collectively represents over $24 billion dollars in total retail sales.

 BILLION DOLLAR BUYING POWER

 LMC Dealers’ buying power is represented with a “Billion Dollar Buying Power” icon.
 The LMC Buying Power website speaks to the values and entrepreneurial spirit that still exists today with LMC Dealers.
 The website also helps building and remodeling professionals locate their local independent LMC Dealer.

 LMC was founded by owners of family businesses and for the most part that remains the same today with many LMC Dealers being run by third, fourth and even fifth generations.
 Each of these family businesses has strong roots in their communities and are part of the larger LMC Community, visiting each other’s yards, sharing best practices, and networking at LMC events.